QilinGu/udacity_ml/projects/capstone/README.md

 ### Problem Statement
 ![fig1](https://cdn-images-1.medium.com/max/1200/1*K11fcwyorgnbTcl5dEnxVw.jpeg)
-Your job is to write an AI for a toy car that learns how to drive by itself in a simulated environment.
+Your job is to write an AI for a simulated toy car that learns how to drive by itself.

 The figure above captures our toy car scenario.
 The car is shown in green, sensing the environment via three sonar sensors.
 Three slow-moving obstacles are shown in blue.
 A cat darts around the